Ghanendra19213/Ghanendra19213.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you wanna know about me ?
 ---

-My name is Inigo Montoya.
+My name is Ghanendra Singh.
 I have the following qualities:

-- I rock a great mustache
+- I'm a researcher
+- I'm curious
-- I'm extremely loyal to my family
+- I'm adventerous

 What else do you need?